uu-haunter/busplus/protocol-documentation.md

 }
 ```

+### Stop information
-Get the information from a specific stop
+Get the information from a specific stop.
 >  Not implemented
 ```json
 {